 Along with that, chicken breasts contain higher elements of minerals and vitamins.
 It is an excellent source of niacin, phosphorus, selenium, and vitamin B6.

 Eating chicken breast is an efficient way of meeting the body’s protein with less fat intake for people who prefer meat.
 Naturally, chicken breasts also do not have too much sodium.
 But still, this depends on the cooking method.

 Chicken drumsticks are a powerhouse combination of amino acids, essential protein, minerals, and vitamins.
 However, the cooking method you choose to prepare your chicken drumsticks connects the health and nutrition benefits you will get.

 Breaded and seasoned fried drumsticks have considerable amounts of cholesterol and fats than roasted drumsticks.
 Shedding the skin of the chicken drumstick before you eat it will help preserve its nutrition profile.

-As listed by the United States Department of Agriculture, for every 100 grams of a chicken drumstick, there is a 159-calorie count.
+As listed by the United States Department of Agriculture, for every 100 grams of a cooked chicken drumstick with skin, there is a 216-calorie count.
 In addition, roasted chicken drumsticks do not have any carbohydrates.
 It only contains 0.1 gram in sugar form.